William Nylander Game Preview: Maple Leafs vs. Rangers

 Nylander Season Stats Insights

-- Nylander has a point in 22 of 25 games this year, with multiple points in nine of them.
+- In 25 of 28 games this year, Nylander has registered a point, and 12 of those games included multiple points.

-- In 18 of 25 games this season, Nylander has registered an assist, and in three of those matches recorded two or more.
+- Nylander has an assist in 21 of 28 games played this season, including multiple assists four times.

-- Nylander's odds on his points over/under carry an implied probability of 43.5% that he goes over.
+- Nylander has an implied probability of 42.6% to go over his point total based on the odds.

-- There is an implied probability of 58.8% of Nylander going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Nylander going over his assist prop bet, based on the odds, is 58.8%.

 Sign up for Underdog fantasy today.